 Student and teaching staff mobility play a key role in establishing the European Higher Education Area.
-Institutions participating in Erasmus are called upon to increase both student mobility for study and placement in order to achieve the target of 3 million Erasmus students by 2012, and increase teaching and other staff mobility.
+Institutions participating in Erasmus are called upon to promote a further increase in mobility in order to achieve the objective of 3 million Erasmus students by 2012.